Why airfocus

 How does it help with prioritization?

-Aha! is quite flexible when it comes to applying different prioritization methods.
+Aha! is quite flexible when it comes to applying different product prioritization methods.
 That said, as a project-focused tool, it ties objectives to timelines and features - not problems and outcomes.
 It runs the risk of making you overly reliant on any given framework, rather than offering you the ability to make a decision based on evidence.

 How does it help with scaling teams?